IDEELResearch/DRCAedesSeq/README.md

 a. create_maps.R # R script to create maps for sample collection sites.
 Data of the DRC administrative boundaries (.shp files) are available at https://gadm.org/ and https://data.humdata.org/.

 b.
-Metagenomic data visualization (prior to filtering).R # Visualization of Aedes mosquito viral metagenomic data analysis.
+Metagenomic data visualization (filtering).R # Visualization of Aedes mosquito viral metagenomic data analysis (after filtering) and phylogenetic analysis.
 This script can be executed using the example data files.

 c.
-Metagenomic data visualization (filtering).R # Visualization of Aedes mosquito viral metagenomic data analysis (after filtering) and phylogenetic analysis.
+Nanopore sequencing data visualization.R # Visualization of Aedes mosquito nanopore sequencing data analysis (blood meal analysis).
 This script can be executed using the example data files.

 d.
-Nanopore sequencing data visualization.R # Visualization of Aedes mosquito nanopore sequencing data analysis (blood meal analysis).
+Metagenomic data visualization (prior to filtering).R # Visualization of Aedes mosquito viral metagenomic data analysis.
 This script can be executed using the example data files.

 *# R scripts rely on functioning installations of R software (version 4.2.0) and RStudio (version 2022.02.2).
 Installing R and RStudio typically takes about 10–30 minutes, depending on your computer's speed, operating system, and familiarity with the process.
 The required packages are specified within the R scripts.
-Running of the "create_maps.R", "Metagenomic data visualization (prior to filtering).R", "Metagenomic data visualization (filtering).R", and "Nanopore sequencing data visualization.R" on the example data files takes up to 30 minutes.
+Running of the "create_maps.R", "Metagenomic data visualization (filtering).R", "Nanopore sequencing data visualization.R", and "Metagenomic data visualization (prior to filtering).R" on the example data files takes up to 30 minutes.